aatishb/covidtrends/README.md

 trajectory of COVID-19 growth at a global scale.
 It plots a global trajectory as well as a trajectory for each of the continents.

-"The Earth is one country and mankind its citizens" ~~ Baha'u'llah
+"The Earth is but one country and mankind its citizens" ~~ Baha'u'llah

 ### Geographical Notes